fuzzybinary/godot_dart/README.md

 Note there are two ways to use Dart with Godot: as an extension language and as a Script language.
 Both are only partially implemented

-### General Requirements
+### Dart classes as Extensions

-There are requirements for any Godot accessible Dart class.
+There are requirements for almost any Godot accessible Dart class.
 Here's the Simple example class in `simple/src/simple.dart`

 ```dart